xonixx/xonixx.github.io/gc_less_java.md

 This means that despite using memory-access methods in `sun.misc.Unsafe` is fun and sometimes useful, we can no longer rely on this functionality.

-The JEP happens to provide the safer alternatives.
+The JEP happens to provide the safer alternatives (via `java.lang.foreign.MemorySegment`).
 I decided to take a deeper look at the updated API and understand how it compares to now deprecated `sun.misc.Unsafe`.

+It's worth mentioning that the `java.lang.foreign.MemorySegment` is a part of a bigger API, dedicated to ["invoking foreign functions (i.e., code outside the JVM)"](https://openjdk.org/jeps/454) that enables "Java programs to call native libraries and process native data without the brittleness and danger of JNI".

 Overall I found that the new API provides a "managed" API over the native memory.
 That is, when previously we accessed memory via `long` that represented the raw memory address, now we have `java.lang.foreign.MemorySegment` object (that represents both a _pointer_ and a _memory region_).
 Obviously this is good and bad.